Akshat2921/TODO-REACT/README.md

 - **Left border accent** on each todo item — instant visual priority indicator
 - **Hover-only actions** — Edit/Delete buttons appear on hover to reduce visual noise
 - **Smooth animations** — `slideIn` on new items, `fadeUp` on card mount
+- **Toast notifications** — Every CRUD action triggers a dynamic toast: shows old→new text on edit, count on clear, task name on delete.
+Custom `cssTransition` creates a zoom-from-center animation that lands at bottom-right.
+Styled to match dark theme — `#1a1a24` surface, left border accent per type (green/red/purple), gradient progress bar
 ---

 ## 🔮 Future Improvements